toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 Expedia requires that partners receiving HotelCollect notifications with customer credit cards be PCI-compliant.

-### Fallback to fax or email

-- Failed electronic notification automatically fallback to fax or email.
-A BN message (new res, modify or cancel) will be considered as having failed electronic notification if Expedia does not receive a positive success response back.
-In other words, if Expedia retries the message over and over until expiration time is reached, without getting a positive successful response, or if an OTA error is returned, Expedia will send the notification by fax or email, depending on the property configuration.
-- Once a failed electronic notification has been rerouted to fax or email delivery, the associated booking will be marked as having been sent by fax or email.
-Future notifications associated with that flagged booking will not be sent by e-notification but be delivered via fax or email only.
-- Changes and cancellations to reservations sent by fax or email before the electronic interface went live will continue to be delivered by fax or email.

 ## Are WSDL available?

 Unfortunately, Expedia can't make a WSDL endpoint or a WSDL file available for the booking messages.
-Schemas (XSDs) are available, and can be found here.
+Schemas (XSDs) are available, and can be found in the [XML Schemas](schemas.html) section.

+## I'm using EQC BR and BC to retrieve and confirm reservations, should I also consider using this API?

+Partners need to select either EQC BR/BC, or the BN API.
+Partners cannot expect to be live on both connectivity APIs at the same time.

+The choice to use either EQC BR/BC or the BN API to get bookings is left entirely up to the partner integrating with Expedia.
+Both options have benefits and drawbacks.

 ## Booking Notification & ETP, HotelCollect, ExpediaCollect